StephenFang/Scalable-Data-Analytics/README.md

 Now that our files have been loaded into Spark, we can use DataFrames to perform some basic analytical queries - similar to what we can do with SQL.
 Observe that we can either write raw SQL queries, or we can use DataFrame methods to directly apply SQL operators.
-For this question, you may use either approach.
+For this question, we may use either approach.

 Answer the following questions by writing queries:
  1. What are the ID numbers and Principal Candidate Committee numbers of the 4 current